-For reference, the estimated average Social Security retirement benefit in 2022 is $1,657 a month.
-The maximum benefit — the most an individual retiree can get — is $3,345 a month for someone who files for Social Security in 2022 at full retirement age (FRA), the age at which you qualify for 100 percent of the benefit calculated from your earnings history.
+For reference, the average Social Security retirement benefit in 2023 is an estimated $1,827 a month.
+The maximum benefit — the most an individual retiree can get — is $3,627 a month for someone who files for Social Security in 2023 at full retirement age (FRA), the age at which you qualify for 100 percent of the benefit calculated from your earnings history.
 FRA is 66 and 4 months for people born in 1956, 66 and 6 months for someone born in 1957, and gradually rising to 67 for those born in 1960 or later.

 You’ll only know your own amount for sure when you apply, but there are ways to get a sense of it in advance.
 The quickest and easiest is to use AARP’s Social Security Benefits Calculator or check your online My Social Security account.
 The latter draws on your earnings record on file with the Social Security Administration; for the AARP calculator, you’ll need to provide your average annual income.

 Both tools project what you could collect each month if you start Social Security at age 62, the earliest you can file for retirement benefits; at full retirement age; and at age 70.
 Between 62 and FRA, Social Security reduces your benefit for filing early; between FRA and 70, it increases your payment as a reward for waiting.

 You can also get basic benefit estimates by calling the Social Security Administration at 800-772-1213.
 But remember, no matter where you get the numbers, they are estimates, not promises.
 Your actual benefit will vary, perhaps significantly, based on fluctuations in your earnings, cost-of-living adjustments, whether you continue to work after claiming benefits and changes in the Social Security law.